Is the power of attorney we made in the United States valid in BC?

 The power of attorney continues to be effective in the jurisdiction in which it was made (in this case, Arizona).

 Most courts understand ordinarily resident to mean where a person resides in the course of their day-to-day life.
 Usually, a person doesn’t lose their ordinary residence by temporarily spending time in another location.
 However, this will ultimately depend on the specific situation.
+It is likely, given that their main home is in Arizona and they summer in BC, that this couple would be considered ordinarily resident in Arizona.

 To be effective in BC, a deemed power of attorney must be accompanied by a certificate from a solicitor permitted to practice in the jurisdiction where the power of attorney was made.
 The certificate must indicate that the power of attorney meets conditions 1 to 3 above.
 The form of the certificate is set out in the schedule of this BC law.